kitesi/scoped-sort/website/src/routes/(doc-style)/examples/+page.md

 This is an example of how this program's indentation awareness works.
 You might see that certain lines are highlighted, those lines are the actual lines that are being sorted.

-It will not work if you sort the whole text. (line highlights not currently working)
+Note: the content actually being sorted is highlighted, the unhighlighted lines are just there for visual aid.

 <div class="pre-container">